ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime and when the date is not current or future date
-PRG_ACK_002|Incorrect mandatory Fields|	If any of the request is null
+PRG_ACK_002|Incorrect mandatory Fields|	If any of the request is null PRG_PAM_APP_005|No data found for the requested pre-registration id|If additionalRecipient is false and there will be no demographic data for requested pre-registration id

 # Transliteration Service (Public)
 This service is used by Pre-Registration portal to transliterate given value from one language to another language.
 In this API transliteration is using IDB ICU4J library , so accuracy will be less.